operio-dev/operio-whitepaper/docs/03_problem_validation_problem_impact.md

 We documented cases where enterprise organizations missed major market opportunities because their ERP systems couldn't provide necessary analysis fast enough.
 While competitors with AGI-native systems identified and capitalized on emerging trends, legacy system organizations were still generating reports about market conditions that no longer existed.

-## The Human Cost: Beyond Productivity Metrics

-The quantitative analysis tells only part of the story.
-Behind every efficiency statistic is a human cost that traditional ROI calculations never capture.
-Our interviews revealed consistent patterns of frustration, stress, and career stagnation that extend far beyond workplace productivity.

 ### The Ownership Burden

 Sixty-two percent of business owners we interviewed reported that the stress of ownership was worse than they expected when starting their companies.
 The primary source of this stress wasn't market competition or financial pressure but the constant battle with systems that should simplify operations but instead create additional complexity.